An event for professionals who work with people with psychosis, and for those with personal experience of psychosis and their families and friends.

 Book Your Place

-To enquire about reduced fee and bursary places and for more information please email Ali at firstname.lastname@example.org.
+To enquire about free bursary places (for ISPS UK service users/carers) and for more information please email Ali at firstname.lastname@example.org.

 From DNA to Neighborhood: